telefonicaid/thinking-cities/docs/index.md

 - [Authentication API](authentication_api.md): manages tokens for APIs usage.
 - [Device API](device_api.md): allows managing devices, sending data from the device to the cloud and receiving commands.
-- [Data API](data_api.md): allows querying and subscribing to data stored at the FIWARE IoT Stack.
+- [Data API](data_api.md): allows querying and subscribing to data stored at the cloud.
 - [Historic Data API](historicdata_api.md): allows querying historic data series and statistics stored at the cloud.
-- [Data Processing API](dataprocessing_api.md): allows analyzing data stored at the FIWARE IoT Stack on real time and triggering notifications based on it.
+- [Data Processing API](dataprocessing_api.md): allows analyzing data stored at the cloud on real time and triggering actions.
 - [Management API](management_api.md): allows creating new services, subservices, users and roles.

 ## Management Portal